freya022/BotCommands-Website/docs/using-commands/application-commands/writing-slash-commands.md

         ```

 ### Top level configuration
-You can configure properties which only applies to top-level commands, using [`#!java @TopLevelSlashCommandData`](https://docs.bc.freya02.dev/-bot-commands/io.github.freya022.botcommands.api.commands.application.slash.annotations/-top-level-slash-command-data/index.html),
+You can configure properties which only applies to top-level commands, using [[TopLevelSlashCommandData]],
 this includes elements such as the `scope` (guild, global or global without DMs), `description` and whether the command is locked to admins by default.

 ### Subcommands

 To make a subcommand, set the `name` and `subcommand` on the annotation.

-You will also need to add a [`#!java @TopLevelSlashCommandData`](https://docs.bc.freya02.dev/-bot-commands/io.github.freya022.botcommands.api.commands.application.slash.annotations/-top-level-slash-command-data/index.html),
+You will also need to add a [[TopLevelSlashCommandData]],
 it must only be used **once per top-level** command, this allows you to set top-level attributes.

 !!! example